laggykiller/sticker-convert/README.md

                         Set minimum output duration in miliseconds.
   --duration-max DURATION_MAX
                         Set maximum output duration in miliseconds.
+  --duration-spoof      Allow spoofing duration of matroska video (mkv/webm) to within limit.
+                        Useful for uploading video sticker >3s to Telegram, but may not be supported in the future.
   --padding-percent PADDING_PERCENT
                         Set percentage of space used as padding.
   --bg-color BG_COLOR   Set custom background color in rrggbbaa format.